hacktivistas/memopol-core/README.md

 We try not to use it too much but you'll eventually end up on it so here is a reference.

-* "mep" == member of the European Parliament
+* "mep" == Member of the European Parliament
-* "mp" == member of the Parliament, here it's deputies of the French national assemble
+* "mp" == Member of the Parliament, here it's deputies of the French national assemble

 Licence
 =======

-The Political is licenced under aGPLv3+.
+The Political is licenced under AGPLv3+.
 The original idea is from [gibus](http://gibus.sedrati-dinet.net/).